 People visit the emergency room for various reasons that can be classified according to different levels of care.
 Outlined below are some of the most common reasons for visiting the ER.

-According to research done by NY state, there are 25 conditions that are most common for ER visits.
-Notice that a large percentage of visits are non-emergent, primary care treatable, or emergent but avoidable.
+According to research done by NY state, 25 conditions are most common for ER visits.
+Notice that many visits are non-emergent, primary care treatable, or emergent but avoidable.
 In another research, the state found that more than half of the total 7 million ER visits in 2018 could be treated elsewhere.

 - Chest pain: There are many causes of chest pain.
 However, chest pain can be associated with a heart attack.